 Barrow produced coverage of the 1998 Daytona 500 for which he received an Emmy nomination.
 As associate producer, his credits include the Masters and PGA Championship; NCAA Men's Final Four; Daytona 500; U.S. Open Tennis Championships; THE NFL TODAY and six Super Bowls.
 Barrow has earned Emmy Awards for his work on the NCAA Division I Men’s Basketball Championship, the Daytona 500 and the NFL.

-Barrow was the recipient of the first Gene Sarazen Spirit Award presented by the Professional Caddie Association in 2007.
-He was honored by his alma mater, Abilene Christian University, with the naming of the “Lance Barrow Football Film/Editing Classroom” inside ACU’s Teague Special Events Center.
+In August 2013, Barrow was elected to the Texas Golf Hall of Fame by the living members, Texas Golf Writers Association and the Hall’s Board of Directors.
+He was the recipient of the first Gene Sarazen Spirit Award presented by the Professional Caddie Association in 2007.
+Barrow was honored by his alma mater, Abilene Christian University, with the naming of the “Lance Barrow Football Film/Editing Classroom” inside ACU’s Teague Special Events Center.
 And in 2008 he was honored as ACU’s Outstanding Alumnus of the Year.
 Barrow attended Abilene Christian University in Texas, where he played football and baseball.
-He earned a degree in Communications in 1978.
-Born in Fort Worth, Texas, Barrow still resides there.
+Barrow earned a degree in Communications in 1978.
+Born in Fort Worth, Texas, he still resides there.